Ileorectal Anastomosis in Patients with Crohn's Disease?

 Beachboy

 Feeling anxious in public is natural.
 It takes time to adjust to "our new normal" after surgery.
 We're all different.
-I adjusted to living with a stoma pretty quick.
+I adjusted to living with a stoma pretty quickly.
 Other folks have a longer struggle.

-At one year post op, my stoma sticks out quite a bit, can't hide it.
+At one year post-op, my stoma sticks out quite a bit, can't hide it.
 I used to look down at it all the time.
 Fuss with rearranging my bag, getting rid of even a little gas.
 But, I've become used to it.
-And with each passing day, I stress about it, less and less.
-Most people who do notice it, know it's an Ostomy.
+And with each passing day, I stress about it less and less.
+Most people who do notice it know it's an ostomy.

 Earlier this year I refused reversal surgery.
 Too much of a gamble for me, even though I'm considered low risk.